tud-hri/joan/README.md

 ## process

 * control.py <br>
-holds the Control class that takes care of loading widgets <br> holds the singleton Status class
+holds the Control class that takes care of loading widgets<br>
+holds the singleton News class<br>
+holds the singleton Status class
 * statehandler.py <br>
 handles the available states as part of the Status class
 * states.py <br>